okineadev/Redmi-10C-MIUI-patches/README.md

 Make sure you haven't missed anything.

 > [!IMPORTANT]
-> Back up all your data and photos from your phone, as you will have to completely erase the data from your phone.
+> Back up all your data and photos from your phone, as it will completely erase the data from your phone.

 <!-- markdownlint-disable-next-line no-inline-html -->
-1. Boot into fastboot mode by holding the <kbd>Power</kbd> + <kbd>Volume Down</kbd> buttons until the phone vibrates and the fastboot screen appears.
+1. Boot into fastboot mode by holding the <kbd>Power</kbd> + <kbd>Volume Down</kbd> buttons until the phone vibrates and the **fastboot** screen appears.
 2. Connect the phone to your computer using a USB cable.
 3. Open a terminal and navigate to the folder with the firmware.
 4. Run the following command to flash the firmware: